Overview of Services Heading link

-UIC John Marshall Law School has a full-service, professional Career Services Office (CSO) open to all students.
+UIC Law School has a full-service, professional Career Services Office (CSO) open to all students.
 We provide a wide array of services ranging from career planning advice to electronic resources accessible from anywhere in the world.
-Students receive access to Symplicity, our web-based career services system, where they can access online job listings and other resources.
+All students receive access to Symplicity, our web-based career services system, where they can access online job listings and other resources.
 We also offer a series of career development workshops.

 We plan a series of popular events for our students, including programs that we co-sponsor with the various centers to offer career programming for LLM and Master’s students.
 We are committed to helping you in your job search and career development.
 Recruiting and hiring practices require that career development be an ongoing process.
 However, a job search requires the active participation of the student.
 You can start by familiarizing yourself with the resources and services provided by the CSO.
 Also, we hope that you will utilize the full range of services offered by the law school, especially those provided by the center of your particular field.